Governance

 Non-Executive Director

-During his career Francis has held positions with Shell, Sodexo, Brisbane City Council and BHP Mitsubishi Alliance in Queensland and Western Australia.
-This has led him to gain significant experience in asset management in the built environment, including managing the development of and accommodation for over 8,000 people in the resource industry.
+Francis brings significant executive experience in asset management and the built environment, having held senior roles at Shell, Sodexo, Brisbane City Council and BHP Mitsubishi Alliance across Queensland and Western Australia, including overseeing accommodation for over 8,000 people in the resource industry.

-In addition to board roles, Francis has run his own private consultancy for the past decade .
+In addition to his board roles, Francis has operated his own private consultancy for the past decade.

 Non-Executive Director

-Sylvia holds a Masters Degree in Industrial Relations and Human Resource Management (Hons) from the University of Sydney and a Bachelor of Business from the University of Western Sydney.
+She holds a Master of Industrial Relations and Human Resource Management (Hons) from the University of Sydney and a Bachelor of Business from the University of Western Sydney.
 She is a Senior Fellow of the Financial Services Institute of Australasia and a Fellow of the Australian Institute of Company Directors.

 Patrick Brady